Christian Post SG and Rony Tan

 2) The Archbishop John Chew was very carefull in his statements against gays/Aware Saga and the sermon itself was too general in nature until he clarified certain statements he made to a reporter which got him into trouble.
 He was basically very sore with the backdown he had to make for the Aware Saga.
 There was nothing intrinsically wrong with the sermon, and the offending remark, a minute in duration as compared to the very unambigious and direct criticisms of Buddhist faith by Pastor Rony Tan lasting more than 30 minutes in total duration cannot be compared.

-The true intentions and opinions of Christian Post SG was finally reflected near the end of the article when it said that "Netizens have also previously accused this paper of sedition following the publication early May last year of an editorial, which has since been removed to prevent further misunderstanding on the part of the public, on the state of religious freedom in Singapore.
+It was said that "Netizens have also previously accused this paper of sedition following the publication early May last year of an editorial, which has since been removed to prevent further misunderstanding on the part of the public, on the state of religious freedom in Singapore.
 They found fault with the mere proclamation that the goal of Christianity is the evangelisation of the whole world, a threat, they said, to the secular worldview." which was a stretching the truth when:-

-a) The offending publication by Christian Post SG was not a mere proclamation of evangelism of the whole world as claimed, but was a strong editorial rebuke at the backdown by Archbishop John Chew in the Aware Saga.
-The editioral read "Ashamed of the Gospel" and "Offence of the Offence" was a very strong pro Pastor Derek Hong editorial insisting that the Pastor was correct in his foray into Aware contradicting the Government's position.
+a) It was not a mere proclamation of evangelism of the whole world as claimed, but was a rebuke at the backdown by Archbishop John Chew in the Aware Saga.

-b) The offending publication by Christian Post SG came after the apologies by Pastor Derek Hong, and the dis-association by Archbishop John Chew, basically stating that they should not have backed down but to continue with the fight.
+b) The publication came after the apologies by Pastor Derek Hong, and the dis-association by Archbishop John Chew .
 It was not removed to prevent "further misunderstanding on the part of the public, on the state of religious freedom in Singapore", but because it highlighted how reluctant and inconsistent the Christian leadership was in its official stance.

-It seems clear that the Christian Post SG thought nothing wrong with the videos by Pastor Rony Tan, and in fact, hinted that just like them, he was "unfairly" targeted, and "we are victims" mentality.
-We are reminded by the headlines in Straitstimes, highlighting the remark by a religious leader that "We hope that [Rony] has learnt a lesson". amd highlighting that Rony was "very sorry and remorseful".
+We are reminded by the headlines in Straitstimes, highlighting the remark by a religious leader that "We hope that [Rony] has learnt a lesson". and highlighting that Rony was "very sorry and remorseful".
 The Inter Religious Organization chief further remarked that "but repentance must be sincere and followed with deeds, lest, this untoward event be forgotten and repeated".
-If the attitudes and opinions of Pastor Rony Tan remains similar to that of Christian Post SG then it is more of a regret being caught and taken to task rather than any true and lasting repentance.

 Locations of visitors to this page